dustinwhisman/dustinwhisman.com/src/pages/writing/eleventy-starter-template/intro.md

 ---
-title: "Eleventy Starter: Introduction | Writing | Dustin Whisman"
+title: 'Eleventy Starter: Introduction | Writing | Dustin Whisman'
 description: This introduces the series of articles I wrote for Sparkbox's Foundry about how to build an Eleventy Starter Template.
 articleTitle: Setting up Future Projects for Success with Template Repositories
 layout: layout.njk